Apply for working age Council Tax Support

 - if not on Universal Credit: up to £175/week for 1 child or £300/week for 2 children may be offset, depending on your income and childcare provider

-- Universal Credit: We ignore the Limited Capability for Work, Carer, Disabled Child, and Childcare Elements, and part of the Housing Element
+- Universal Credit: We ignore the Limited Capability for Work, Carer, Disabled Child, Childcare Elements, part of the Housing Element and transitional protection.

 How much support will I get?